improve-ai/tracker-trainer/README.md

 # Improve AI Gym: Track Decisions & Rewards, Train Decision Models

-The Improve AI Gym is a stack of services that run on AWS for tracking decisions and rewards from Improve AI SDKs and managing the training of decision models.
+The Improve AI Gym is a scalable stack of serverless services that run on AWS for tracking decisions and rewards from Improve AI SDKs and managing the training of decision models.

 These services are packaged into a Virtual Private Cloud that you deploy on AWS.
 A such, all data remains private to you and there are no operational dependencies on third parties other than AWS.

 # Deployment